leonardol/AIND-Sudoku/README.md

 ### Code

-* `solution.py` - Fill in the required functions in this file to complete the project.
+* `solution.py` - You'll fill this in as part of your solution.
-* `test_solution.py` - You can test your solution by running `python -m unittest`.
+* `solution_test.py` - Do not modify this.
+You can test your solution by running `python solution_test.py`.
-* `PySudoku.py` - This is code for visualizing your solution.
+* `PySudoku.py` - Do not modify this.
+This is code for visualizing your solution.
-* `visualize.py` - This is code for visualizing your solution.
+* `visualize.py` - Do not modify this.
+This is code for visualizing your solution.

 ### Visualizing

-To visualize your solution, please only assign values to the values_dict using the `assign_value` function provided in solution.py
+To visualize your solution, please only assign values to the values_dict using the ```assign_values``` function provided in solution.py

 ### Submission
 Before submitting your solution to a reviewer, you are required to submit your project to Udacity's Project Assistant, which will provide some initial feedback.

 The setup is simple.
 If you have not installed the client tool already, then you may do so with the command `pip install udacity-pa`.

 To submit your code to the project assistant, run `udacity submit` from within the top-level directory of this project.
 You will be prompted for a username and password.
-If you login using google or facebook, visit [this link](https://project-assistant.udacity.com/auth_tokens/jwt_login) for alternate login instructions.
+If you login using google or facebook, visit [this link](https://project-assistant.udacity.com/auth_tokens/jwt_login for alternate login instructions.

 This process will create a zipfile in your top-level directory named sudoku-<id>.zip.
 This is the file that you should submit to the Udacity reviews system.